SterFerreira/sterferreira/README.md

-I'm a 25 years old developer and hacking since I was 23.
+I'm a young developer.
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus are front end development, making applications that impact the life of thousands of users.

 I am also a RocketSeat studend.